bartol/bartol.dev/me/about.md

 ---
 layout: post
 title: About
-date: 2019-10-12
+date: 2020-01-29
 ---

-Hey, my name is Bartol Deak.
-I’m High School student currently living in [Zadar](https://www.google.com/maps/place/Zadar/), [Croatia](https://www.google.com/maps/place/Croatia/).
-I started learning full stack web development last year and so far I’m enjoying it a lot.

-Also, I value accessibility because making the web accessible for everyone is as valuable as making it fast and beautiful.
+Hey, my name is Bartol!

+I'm high school student from [Croatia](https://www.google.com/maps/place/Croatia/), and over the past year or so I've been learning about web development so almost all posts are about it.

+Right now I am exploring worlds of lower level programming with Rust programming language and building programs to automate and improve my everyday life.

+On this website I share my thoughts and notes.